aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sun Dec 28 05:15:16 2025
+Last update: Mon Dec 29 05:19:57 2025

 ### Let's play! 🎮